turtles-app/tutorial2/storyboard.md

 		*CASE*			* Success: Success
 <!-- end of popup -->

-EXPOSITION		- Now craft a Rune that corresponds with the Runic Key INSTRUCTION		- Drag the Rune Crafter into the Workspace.
+EXPOSITION		- Now craft the Runic Key
+INSTRUCTION		- Drag the Rune Crafter into the Workspace.
 	<!-- delay/mistakes -->
 	*CASE*